-The Israel Police and Shin Bet security service are investigating a student employed by the Foreign Ministry over allegations that he illegally visited Iran.
-The suspect is also believed to have come into contact with Iranian intelligence agents during his trip.
+The police and Shin Bet security service are investigating a student employed by the Foreign Ministry on suspicion of illegally visiting Iran.

-The suspect — who was released from custody last month — visited Iran before he later filled a student position at the Foreign Ministry, The Times of Israel has learned.
+The suspect — who has been released from custody — visited Iran before he filled a student position at the Foreign Ministry, The Times of Israel has learned.

-“The issue was dealt with by the relevant Israeli authorities,” the Foreign Ministry said on Sunday.
+“The issue was dealt with by the relevant Israeli authorities,” says the Foreign Ministry.

 His lawyers say the trip was for tourism and was not a secret.

 “This affair has been blown out of proportion.
 The suspect is a normal young man,” the attorneys are quoted saying by Channel 12 news.

 They add: “As the court ruled, there is no real evidentiary basis for an offense of contact with a foreign agent.
 There is no reason for the security services to prevent the suspect from meeting his lawyers for 10 days.”